remarkablemark/remarkablemark.github.io/_posts/2023/2023-11-26-migrate-create-react-app-to-vite.md

 title: Migrate Create React App to Vite
 date: 2023-11-26 22:18:36
 updated: 2023-11-27 19:45:39
-excerpt: How to migrate from Create React App (CRA) to Vite.
+excerpt: Step-by-step instructions on how to migrate from Create React App (CRA) to Vite.
 categories: create react app cra vite
 ---